avaneev/a5hash/README.md

 "Blinding multiplication" (BM) is a common issue in almost all fast hash functions based on NxN bit multiplication involving 2\*N bit input per iteration.
-BM happens when one of the input values coincides with the hash function's current state or constants, and yields a zero result.
+BM happens when one of the input values coincides (via XOR or addition) with a hash function's current state or constants, and yields a zero result.
 While each such hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing hash function's performance.

-While statistically speaking, a hash function's state may transiently become zero, and it is a probable outcome, this becomes problematic if hash function can't recover from it rapidly, and retain the seeded state. `a5hash` instantly recovers from occasional BM (via the addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
+While statistically speaking, a hash function's state may transiently become zero, and it is a probable outcome, this becomes problematic if the hash function can't recover from it rapidly, and retain the seeded state. `a5hash` instantly recovers from occasional BM via subsequent addition of `val01` and `val10` constants derived from the unknown initial seed, with its further state being similarly unknown.
 On the contrary, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known.

 Another issue is that NxN bit multiplication which yields zero, discards half of 2\*N bit input completely, potentially leading to collisions.
 The